Edge Estimation with Independent Set Oracles: Introduction

 \paragraph{The subproblems.} After coloring the graph, we have reduced the problem to estimating the total number of edges in a collection of (disjoint) bipartite subgraphs.
 However, certain subgraphs may still have a large number of edges, and it would be too expensive to directly use the exact counting algorithm on them.

 \paragraph{Reducing the number of subgraphs in a collection, via importance sampling.} Using the coarse estimates we can form $O(\log n)$ groups of bipartite subgraphs, where each group contains subgraphs with a comparable number of edges.
 For the groups with only a polylogarithmic number of edges, we can exactly count edges using $\polylog(n)$ \BIS queries via the exact count algorithm mentioned above.
 For the remaining groups, we subsample a polylogarithmic number of subgraphs from each group.
-Since the groups contained subgraphs with a similar number of edges, the number of edges in the subsampled subgraphs will be proportional to the total number of edges in the group, up to a scaling factor depending on the factors by which sizes in a given group can vary, and this new estimate is a good approximation to the original quantity, with high probability.
+This new estimate is a good approximation to the original quantity, with high probability.
 This corresponds to the technique of {\em importance sampling} that is used for variance reduction when estimating a sum of random variables that have comparable magnitudes.

 \paragraph{Sparsify and reduce.} We use the sparsification algorithm on each graph in our collection.
 This increases the number of subgraphs while reducing (by roughly a factor of $k$) the total number of edges in these graphs.
-The number of edges in the new collection is a reliable estimate for the number in the old collection.
+The number of edges in the new collection is a reliable estimate for the number of edges in the old collection.
 We will choose $k$ to be a constant so that every sparsification round reduces the number of edges by a constant factor.

 If the number of graphs in the collection becomes too large, then we reduce it in one of two ways.
 For the subgraphs with relatively few edges, we exactly count the number of edges using only $\polylog(n)$ queries.
 For the dense subgraphs, we can apply the above importance sampling technique and retain only $\polylog(n)$ subgraphs.
 Every basic operation in this scheme requires $\polylog(n)$ \BIS queries, and the number of subgraphs is $\polylog(n)$.
 Therefore, a round can be implemented using $\polylog(n)$ \BIS queries.
 Now, since every round reduces the number of edges by a constant factor, the algorithm terminates after $O( \log n)$ rounds, resulting in the desired estimate for $\nEdges$ using only $\polylog(n)$ queries in total. \figref{algorithm} depicts the main components of one round.